Lightstreamer/Lightstreamer-lib-client-swift/README.md

 ## Installation

-The package exports two different library flavors: `LightstreamerClient` (Full) and `LightstreamerClientCompact` (Compact).
+The package exports two different library flavors: **LightstreamerClient** (Full) and **LightstreamerClientCompact** (Compact).

 The compact library has no third-party dependencies.
 However, it doesn't support decoding subscription fields in JSON Patch format.
 If a Lightstreamer server sends an update containing JSON Patch–encoded fields, the library will close the active session and notify the client through the `ClientDelegate.client(_:didReceiveServerError:withMessage:)` method.
-Additionally, the compact library doesn’t support the `ItemUpdate` methods `valueAsJSONPatchIfAvailable(withFieldName:)` and `valueAsJSONPatchIfAvailable(withFieldPos:)`.
+Additionally, the compact library doesn't support the `ItemUpdate` methods `valueAsJSONPatchIfAvailable(withFieldName:)` and `valueAsJSONPatchIfAvailable(withFieldPos:)`.

 The full library has none of these limitations, but it relies on external libraries.